Vang Vieng landscape in Laos

 About 3 KMs in, you will see a large blue wooden sign on the right for “Primary School Phone Ngeun Village”.
 Turn right down this path and keep driving around 200 meters to get to the starting point of the hike.
 The hike up is not well paved so you will need to wear proper shoes.
 There are signs that say the hike takes approximately 20 minutes, but it took us closer to 40-45 minutes each way with plenty of breaks – it was HOT!

-There are two viewpoints at Phangern – once you’ve reached the first one, keep walking and follow a set of steps up to the summit where you are greeted with 1) a snack stand with icy cold beverages, and 2) panoramic views across the rice paddies and Avatar-like mountains.
 Honestly, I wanted to shoot myself half way up the mountain as it is not an easy hike (and I do not enjoy hiking), but the views made the trip worth it!
-Entry costs 10,000 Kip.
-Tell the tuk tuk driver that you want to go to “Phangern”, “Pha Ngern” or “Phangeun” viewpoint – they’ll know what you’re referring to.
+Entry costs 20,000 Kip.
+Tell the tuk tuk driver that you want to go to “Phangern”, “Pha Ngern”, “Phangeun” or “Silver Cliff” viewpoint – they’ll know what you’re referring to.

 3. Nam Xay Viewpoint